Sewer56/nexus-what-i-want-to-build/docs/nx2.0.md

     With `dxt-lossless-transform`, the files become smaller, meaning we need to read less data from the drive.

 The Nexus Mods App uses ZStandard Level 9 for real-time recompression on mod downloads.

-The improvement in compression ratio is 15.1% compared to the previous compressed file size with `dxt-lossless-transform`.
+The improvement in compression ratio with `dxt-lossless-transform` is 15.1% compared to Nx1.0.

 This makes the new compression ratio `0.602`(1).
 { .annotate }